Chao216/MarkDown/README.md

 how about using words.[^footnote]

 [^1]: this is the first footnote.
+[^2]: remember you need to also write the content for footnote in pair.
+[^footnote]:then you will see the footnote later.

 you can also comment out like html <!-- comment will not be displayed-->